Trump eyes temporary ban on refugees

 The plan also bars all persons from Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen from entering the US for 30 days, consistent with the "Muslim ban" that Trump promised during the 2016 presidential campaign.
 While the measure doesn't reference Islam specifically, advocacy groups said the order was plainly targeting Muslims.

 The order, if enacted, would put in place tough new vetting measures in an attempt to bar potential terrorists from entering the country.
 Sources familiar with the order said Trump could sign it as early as Friday, but caution the language is not yet final.
+A senior White House official made it clear that Trump will not sign executive orders Thursday targeting the refugee program or immigration from terror-prone countries.

 "In order to protect Americans, we must ensure that those admitted to this country do not bear hostile attitudes toward our country and its founding principles," the order reads.
 "We cannot, and should not, admit into our country those who do not support the US.
 Constitution, or those who would place violent religious edicts over American law."